ultraq/gradle-support/README.md

 ### use-maven-central-repositories

-Adds the Maven Central and Maven Central Snapshots repositories to a single project, or all projects if added to a settings file.
+Adds the Maven Central and Snapshots repositories to a single project, or all projects if added to a settings file.

 ```groovy
 // settings.gradle or build.gradle